-Think of the misting heads like miniature sprinklers that force the water to spray in a fine pattern or mist.
-Then, you simply turn on your hose, and fresh, cool water travels through the tubes and to the misting heads, where it turns into a mist that falls into your water.
+Think of the misting heads as miniature sprinklers that force the water to spray in a fine pattern or mist.
+Then, you simply turn on your hose, and fresh, cool water travels through the tubes and to the misting heads, turning into a mist that falls into your water.

-Simply shut off your pool pump, remove the wall fitting by unscrewing the ‘eyeball’ jet, and install the pool cooler by threading it in.
+Simply shut off your swimming pool pump, remove the wall fitting by unscrewing the ‘eyeball’ jet, and install the pool cooler by threading it in.
 Remember, it’s righty tighty, lefty loosey.
-It might be good to use a pool-safe lubricant on the threads to make it easier to install and remove the fittings.
+Using a pool-safe lubricant on the threads might be good to make it easier to install and remove the fittings.
 You probably don’t want to be aerating the water all the time.

-If you have a little bit of pool plumbing skills, you might even be able to make an aerator yourself.
+If you have a little pool plumbing skills, you might even be able to make an aerator yourself.
 We’ll show you how later on.

 Inground pools sometimes have water features plumbed into their design.
 Aerating heads are typically installed in the coping around the deck, on the bottom surface of the pool where it’s not too deep, or even on the steps.
 Some pools have all three.